 I’ve written about stinginess a few times before.
 Some of my very first blog posts, now deleted, focused on this topic, as do so many others.
 I’ve often wondered if the path to financial independence is inherently selfish.

 The number of financial bloggers writing about generosity and giving is far outnumbered by those who say they can never have enough.
 Is it possible to pursue an alternative path towards financial independence without being selfish along the way?

 For a while, I followed Facebook groups where individuals sought help with their problems.
 They’d ask about caring for relatives or giving money to charity.
 Those posts received much fewer responses than others asking about how to grow their salaries or whether they should invest in new properties.
 Is it a sign that fewer people are generous and giving?

-Over the last few years, I’ve squashed my natural tendency to tighten my purse strings.
-I’ve donated without pause or hesitation, but I often wonder how I could have reached this point sooner.
+Over time, I squashed my natural tendency to tighten my purse strings.
+I donated without pause or hesitation, but I’ve often wondered how I could have reached this point sooner.